smarthome-go/rpirf/README.md

 ![generic socket](./socket.webp)

-The library has been tested on following outlets from a *Raspberry Pi 3b* and a *Raspberry Pi 2b*, both running *Raspbian Lite*.
+The library has been tested on following outlets using a *Raspberry Pi 3b* and a *Raspberry Pi 2b*, both running *Raspbian Lite*.

 ## Limitations